 For international students choosing the final accommodation majorly depends upon their personal preference.
 Finding the right place of stay demands attention and time to explore different options.
 But, students coming to study in India can shed their worry as arranging decent accommodation is easy.
 This is because most of the Study in India partner institutes provide a feasible accommodation option in the form of hostel facilities.
 These institute hostels of most of the higher education institutes in India are strategically built near the respective college campuses for the ease of the students.

 Furthermore, the hostel rooms are not only spacious but have all the amenities that the students might need on a day to day basis.
 In addition, there are a few other perks of staying in institute hostels.
 For instance, the students can make study groups, take help in studies from other students, make friends and take part in recreational activities.
 Apart from the institute hostel, the students have the option to opt for private accommodation like PG, homestays or private hostels.
+Please take note of an important point, the Study in India Scholarship awarded on the basis of PRAGATII exam will cover the accommodation costs only if the student stays in the institute hostel and not in any private housing.
 Therefore, before making any arrangement the students are recommended to take this point into consideration.

 After the students sort their accommodation, the next step is to get acquainted with the modes of transportation within the city and intercity.
 The knowledge of transportation systems comes in handy while travelling within the city, exploring, shopping or dining out or while taking trips to other cities.
 As far as travel is concerned, the students need not put too much thought into it as India has an extensive and affordable public transportation system.
 Different modes of public transport include metro/local trains, buses, taxis, cabs, autos, etc and their services can be found in almost every city in India.
 Therefore with the availability of such diverse options, commuting is easy in India.